Amazon Faves

 MonkeyLand

 A popular Puerto Plata excursion is MonkeyLand, where visitors can interact with friendly, free-roaming squirrel monkeys in a lush, tropical environment.
-I took this excursion on my first-ever visit to Puerto Plata and loved it, but note that it’s located a bit far from the cruise ports, approximately 9.8 miles and 30 to 45 minutes by car, depending on traffic and road conditions.
+I took this excursion on my first-ever visit to Puerto Plata and loved it, but note that it’s located a bit far from the cruise ports, approximately 9.8 miles and 30 to 45 minutes by car.

 Taxis are readily available at both Amber Cove and Taino Bay taxi stands, but the pricing is obscene.
 On a 2024 visit to Puerto Plata, the taxi fare round trip for 1–5 people to Damajagua Falls was $120 from the cruise port, although prices are somewhat negotiable.

 If you’re visiting Puerto Plata and not staying at port or participating in an excursion where transportation is included, I highly recommend hiring a private driver.
-You’ll get personalized, private service, often for less cost (or the same price) than taxis.
+You’ll get personalized, private service, often for the same price as a single taxi fare.

 When visiting Puerto Plata, I hire a private driver.
 If you wish to see multiple locations, hiring a driver is a far more economical choice and gives you the benefit of doing what you want, when you want, and how you want.
-Here's my go-to guy.
-He's fluent in English, a great guy, and shockingly affordable, especially if you're traveling with 2+ cruisers.
+On a recent visit, booking a private driver for the day to visit Damajagua Falls was cheaper than taking a taxi.
+Submit this private driver form to check prices and dates.

-The official Dominican Republic language is Spanish, but visitors will find that most employees at the touristic areas at and near the ports are also fluent in English.
-The official currency is the Dominican Peso (DOP), although US dollars and credit and debit cards are accepted in most tourist centers.
+The official language of the Dominican Republic is Spanish, but in and around the ports, most employees in tourist areas are also fluent in English.
+The local currency is the Dominican Peso (DOP), but US dollars and credit and debit cards are widely accepted in most tourist hubs.
+Having visited Puerto Plata many times, I’ve never encountered any issues communicating in English or paying with USD.

 Let’s Explore Puerto Plata